ts-rest/ts-rest/apps/docs/docs/guides/nx.md

 ## Declaring an API Lib

-Using ts-rest you declare a contract as a seperate lib, which is shared between applications.
+Using ts-rest you declare a contract as a separate lib, which is shared between applications.

 This is because we want to enable NX to correctly mark projects as affected, thus enabling NX to only lint/test/build/deploy the affected projects.